Book Club Adventures on Planes and Trains and Automobiles (sort of)

 I’ve attended book clubs where the only food served was food mentioned in the book.

 I’ve attended book clubs where members skinny dipped in the adjacent pond.
-Granted that was my own book club, and one of the skinny dippers was my wife, but still.
+Granted, that was my own book club, and one of the skinny dippers was my wife, but still.

 I’ve visited the book clubs of colleagues and friends.
 High school classmates and former students.
 Elysha’s first babysitter.
 My ex-girlfriend.
 A fellow author.

 At the end of the year, this book club meets for an awards night of sorts.
-The members vote on the books read during the year in categories like best and worst book, best passage from a book, best and worst male and female character, best discussion, best cover, and more.
+The members vote on the books read during the year in categories such as best and worst book, best passage from a book, best and worst male and female characters, best discussion, best cover, and more.
 They run this awards gala like the Oscars.
 Members vote, and presumably one member (unless they also enlist the services of Price Waterhouse) collects the votes and places the winner’s names in Oscar-like envelopes for the dramatic reveal.

 I’ve often thought that I should write a book about my book club adventures.
 I have more than enough stories to fill the pages,